Benyamin Bahadori: Albums

-Benyamin's first album was an instant hit, It turned him into a star in a short time.
-Songs from first album "85" include "Khatereha" (Memories) also known as "Donya Dige Mesle To Nadare", "Loknat" (Stutter), "Adam Ahani" (Robot) also known as "Halam Badeh" and "Man Emshab Mimiram" (I Will Die Tonight).
-In September 2006, Benyamin Bahadori traveled to Sweden to have concerts in Stockholm, which marked the start of his international concerts but he did not perform concerts in Iran until four years later.
-His second album "88" was released in April 2009 and sold 500,000 units within a week of its release.
-It contains a total of 17 songs (most in any of his four albums) and includes popular songs like "Shenasnameh", " Kojaye Donyai" (Where in the world), " Ahay to"(Hey you), "Sedaye Ghalbe to"(Sound of your heart) and "Leili dar Paeiz"(layla in the Autumn).
-The third and the most anticipated album "93" was released in March 2014 after a long gap of five years with songs like "Ghahve"(Coffee), "Madar"(Orbit), "Hafte Eshgh"(Week of Love) and "Faghat shabihe khodeti" (You're just like yourself).
-His last album "94" was released in July 2015, just over a year after the release of his third album.
-This is the shortest time period between two albums and it was a pleasant surprise for his fans because the last album took too long to come out.
+Benyamin's first album was an instant hit; It turned him into a star in a short time.
+Songs from the first album,"85" include "Khatereha" (Memories), also known as "Donya Dige Mesle To Nadare", "Loknat" (Stutter), "Adam Ahani" (Robot) also known as "Halam Badeh" and "Man Emshab Mimiram" (I Will Die Tonight).
+In September 2006, Benyamin Bahadori traveled to Sweden to have concerts in Stockholm, which marked the start of his international concerts.
+Still, he did not perform concerts in Iran until four years later.
+His second album,"88" was released in April 2009 and sold 500,000 units within a week of its release.
+It contains a total of 17 songs (most in any of his four albums) and includes popular songs like "Shenasnameh", " Kojaye Donyai" (Where in the world), " Ahay to"(Hey you), "Sedaye Ghalbe to"(Sound of your heart) and "Leili dar Paeiz"(Layla in the Autumn).
+The third and most anticipated album "93" was released in March 2014 after a long gap of five years with songs like "Ghahve"(Coffee), "Madar"(Orbit), "Hafte Eshgh"(Week of Love) and "Faghat sabine khodeti" (You're just like yourself).
+His last album,"94" was released in July 2015, just over a year after the release of his third album.
+This is the shortest period between two albums and it was a pleasant surprise for his fans because the last album took too long to come out.
 This album has songs like "Eshkal", "Havasam Be Toe", "Track 4" and " Barana" which he sang for his daughter Barana Bahadori.
-Benyamin has experimented with the addition of English lyrics in his latest album and it has got mixed reviews from fans.
+Benyamin has experimented with the addition of English lyrics in his latest album and has received mixed reviews from fans.

 His albums are named after the year in which they were released according to the Persian calendar.

 Benyamin Bahadori is also noted for his religious-themed compositions like "Agham Agham", "Karbala", "Ye Pahlevon", "Lalaii".

 Concerts

-He made his official concert debut inside Iran in March 2010 during the "Fajr International Music Festival" held at Milad Tower in Tehran and has been performing there every year since.
-Apart from that, he has performed in many of the cities across Iran and many countries around the world like England, Germany, Austria, Norway, Australia, Malaysia, Tajikistan, America, Canada, U.A.E.
+He made his official concert debut in Iran in March 2010 during the "Fajr International Music Festival" held at Milad Tower in Tehran and has been performing there every year since.
+He has also performed in many cities across Iran and many countries worldwide, like England, Germany, Austria, Norway, Australia, Malaysia, Tajikistan, America, Canada, U.A.E.

 Benyamin Music Group

-Benyamin has this particular group of musicians that travel with him in and outside of the country to perform in concerts.
-These are: Ali Mansouri (The leader of Orchestra, keyboard and occasional background vocals) Alireza Miragha (Trumpet and Percussion) Arash Saeedi (Bass) Allen Barsekhian (Electric Guitar) Steve Avanessian (Drums, English vocals in "94") Mohammad Mojerloo (Background vocals, Music arrangements for "94") and Late Nima Varasteh (Violinist) who did music arrangements for the first three albums of Benyamin.
+Benyamin has this particular group of musicians who travel with him in and outside the country to perform in concerts.
+These are Ali Mansouri (The leader of the Orchestra, keyboard and occasional background vocals) Alireza Miragha (Trumpet and Percussion) Arash Saeedi (Bass) Allen Barsekhian (Electric Guitar), Steve Avanessian (Drums, English vocals in "94") Mohammad Mojerloo (Background vocals, Music arrangements for "94") and Late Nima Varasteh (Violinist) who made music arrangements for the first three albums of Benyamin.